Hikage/ThriveTones/README.md

 To allow for modular song creation, the chord dictionary was partitioned into song-part-specific dictionaries: progressions for choruses populate a dictionary separate from verses, separate from bridges, etc.

 #### Song generation:
 This began as a simple hard-coded structure, a typical intro-verse-chorus-verse-chorus-bridge-chorus-chorus pattern, or similar.
 Data on common structures are more difficult to find than chord progressions.
-Therefore, the approach to automate this portion would be better served by a grammar of common struture rules.
+Therefore, automating this portion was better served by a grammar of common struture rules.
 Examples include: verses are commonly followed by choruses, bridges do not occur at the beginning of songs, there shouldn't be any more than two repetitions of the chorus unless at the end of the song, etc.

+I first had to discard compound song parts like "prechoruschorus" and "introverse" from the raw data as they wouldn't fit well into a standardized grammar, with the intention of allowing the bot to optionally reinsert them after the structure was determined.
+However, this proved impossible; without being able to parse "prechorus" and "chorus" from "prechoruschorus" (for example), subsequent isolated choruses wouldn't be consistent.
+Therefore, I ultimately opted for simplicity, dropping these compound song parts on the floor.

+I also wanted to include prechoruses, as these are commonly found in songs.
+However, I wanted to maintain consistency (typically, songs with a prechorus have a prechorus preceed all choruses).
+This has thus been built into the grammar, ensuring all chorus segments either have a prechorus or don't (exempting common chorus repeats at the end of the song).

 #### JFugue:
 Some complicated chords are far more difficult to represent in JFugue.
 Therefore, some of the more intricate chords will need to be represented with literal intervals instead of the condensed representation of Cmaj, etc.  This creates a need for some more obsure representation and consideration for unusual edge cases.
 For now, this has been disregarded for the sake of simplicity, but it will need to be addressed eventually.